Click on the image below for a snapshot of the 2019 Castlemaine Documentary Film Festival – as captured by the amazing Penny Ryan Photography.

 Castlemaine is an easy 90 minute drive from Melbourne, 1 hour from Ballarat and under 1 hour from Bendigo, Daylesford, Kyneton and Woodend.

-Or make a weekend of it – there’s plenty of accommodation options to suit most budgets.
+Why not make a weekend of it?
+There’s plenty of accommodation options to suit most budgets.